-Although hunting scenes have been an important theme in art history, we at DailyArt decided to celebrate life instead.
-In this article you will only find peaceful paintings depicting animals in the wilderness.
+Hunting scenes have been an important theme in art history but we at DailyArt Magazine prefer to celebrate life instead.
+In this article you will find only peaceful paintings depicting animals in the wilderness.
 Hope this will cheer you up!

 Medieval tapestries commonly gathered real and mythical animals such as the deer and the unicorn, a quintessential medieval symbol.

 In this symmetric composition, the birds form a circle around the tree at the top of the composition.
 As for the mammals below, they create another one around the unicorn and between the three trees.
 It is as if this assembly is joyfully dancing in a flower field.
 Yet, this tapestry is an allegory: all the elements represented are Christian symbols.
 Only the millefleurs background — French for thousand flowers — doesn’t have a religious meaning.

-The person who commissioned the tapestry was probably wealthy.
+The person who commissioned the tapestry was definitely wealthy.
 A bit similar to photographic resolution nowadays, the more detailed a tapestry, the more expensive it would be.

 As the title suggests, Edwin Landseer (1802-1873) painted a stag in all his majesty.
 The fog between the animal and the misty mountains behind him indicate the stag has climbed to the highest peak.
 The mountains in the background are high, but not as high as the royal antlers crowning the animal.
 The head proudly raised, the stag is looking upon his kingdom.